 Just like human babies, teething for a puppy is a painful and uncomfortable experience that doesn’t go away easily.
 Being that uncomfortable all the time would make anyone cranky!

-If your puppy’s teething is making him cranky, then just know that this stage in his life isn’t going to last forever.
+If your puppy’s teething is making him cranky or hyper, then just know that this stage in his life isn’t going to last forever.
 Give him lots of safe things for him to chew on to relieve the pain and discomfort, and make sure that he’s getting enough sleep to prevent becoming overtired.

 Dogs are such wonderful companions, but just like us they have their bad days too.
 It’s normal for dogs to get cranky once in a while.
 Usually, it just means that something in their day or their overall lifestyle needs to change.